KrankShaftRox/RepData_PeerAssessment1/PA1_template.md

 ### Code to describe and show a strategy for imputing missing data

 The simplest method to impute missing values in the dataset is by replacing all the NA values with the mean or average of that particular interval and day.
 For this process, we will compute the average of 2 quantities- the average steps per day, and the average steps per interval.

+Then, we will replace all missing values with their respective average of both quantities.
 ```{r}
 outdat2 <- outdat
 outdat2$IntervalAverage <- rep(IntSteps, times = 61)